 What do I mean by kitchen sink?
 You can pretty much use any garden vegetable to make it.
-Most Southern versions of chow chow use cabbage, peppers, green tomatoes and cucumbers.
+Most Southern versions of green chow chow use cabbage, peppers, green tomatoes and cucumbers.
 You really can’t go wrong, and it is a great recipe to experiment with.

-My goal with this was to make a hearty, tangy chow chow to serve with biscuits and beans.
+My goal with this was to make a hearty, tangy green tomato chow chow to serve with biscuits and beans.
 You can totally chop your vegetables in smaller pieces if you prefer, but I wanted to keep the shape and texture of the vegetables.

 Especially the fresh summer peaches!

 What possessed me to put peaches in this green tomato chow chow recipe?
 A whim.
 My first thought was to make some peach salsa, but I’m like…why not use peaches to make relish?

 Definitely use firm peaches, even if they are slightly under-ripe.
 I was able to get these at just the right moment of peachy perfection.